-If there are no previous security errors in the processing of the frame, the DEV shall apply the operations defined by the symmetric key security operations to the frame, as defined in 9.3.2.
+If there are no previous security errors in the processing of the frame, the DEV shall apply the operations defined by the symmetric key security operations to the frame, as defined in 9.3.2 for non-HRCP and 9a.3.2 for HRCP.
 If any of the security operations fail, the MLME shall return an MLME-SECURITY-ERROR.indication to the DME with the ReasonCode set to FAILED-SECURITY-CHECK and shall not perform any additional operations on the received frame.
+For HRCP, if the integrity code check for a subframe in the received aggregated frame fails, then the MLME shall return an MLME-SECURITY-ERROR.indication to the DME with the ReasonCode set to FAILED-SECURITY-CHECK and shall not perform any additional operations on the subframe with the integrity code check failure or the other subsequent subframes in the aggregated frame.
 If the security operations have been successfully performed and the frame has been modified appropriately, the DEV may then continue to process the frame.

 CID 38 and 51